Ivan-Kouznetsov/aartl/README.md

 |each has x| checks if each of values that matches the JSON path is an object with a property called x|
 |properties limited to x y z| checks if each of values that matches the JSON path is an object the properties of which cannot be anything other than x y or z|

+Header expectations consist of:

+Header name followed by a colon and the expected value or a rule.
+There is one header rule, it is "must not be present".
+Examples:

+    "X-Powered-By":"Express"
+    "X-Powered-By": must not be present /* will fail if this header is sent */

 ## Comments

 Comments can be written within `/** **/` and are ignored.
 Example: